Holiday Leftovers Recipe

 Water to dampen the dressing so that it does not dry out in the squash

-Cut the pumpkin in half and remove the seeds.
+Cut the pumpkin or winter squash in half and remove the seeds.
 It is best if the pumpkin is sliced horizontally.
 Stuff the pumpkin with the stuffing/recipe.
 Cover with foil and bake 45 minutes.
 Uncover and bake about 10 more minutes.

 If you don’t have leftover squash and you would like to use a sweet potato, you can make a twice baked sweet potato.
 Bake the sweet potato first, cool, scoop enough of it out to add the stuffing and bake again about 15-20 minutes!